Dyneema Composite Fabric: Production

-Uses
+Application

 The material is used in yachting, performance sailing, windsurfing, inflatables, airship hulls, medical applications and increasingly in ultralight backpacking equipment, such as tents and backpacks.
-Similar to sails made from traditional woven sail cloth, Dyneema Composite Fabric sails are constructed from panels that are bonded and sewn together, as opposed to 3DL sails that are laminated over a mold.
+It is also used to make wallets.
+Similar to sails made from traditional woven sail cloth, Dyneema Composite Fabric sails are constructed from panels that are bonded and sewn together, as opposed to three-dimensional laminated (3DL) sails that are laminated over a mold.
 The material is reportedly more durable than laminated sails of comparable strength while being lighter in weight.
 UHMWPE has excellent resistance to ultraviolet light and is less prone to disintegrate from repeated flexing than either Kevlar or carbon fiber.